Travelling to a distant land to find help for a war ravaged country is not a simple task

 Melondthera catching the Baron’s eye wanted to hear more about the history of this land she found herself in, “Can you continue what were telling us earlier about your history?”

 The Baron glanced down at the fire gathering his thoughts, “Well let's see, Ah yes the barons there is my family, of course, the Kalin’s we own most of the land to the west of Rinyd, Baron Modir to the east and Baron Terny south covering the city of Rinyd itself.”
 He paused.
 “Anyway our forebears finally decided on a treaty and got around the table to come to a settlement that the three could agree on.”
 The Baron paused again clearing his throat before continuing.
 “They would make a king who would be neutral at least that was the theory.
 Sick of all the fighting and desperate for a solution because their lands and peoples suffered from ages of fighting.
 Baron Terny’s eldest son was finally chosen, having the least to gain.
 There was no city at that time, just a small keep and a few settlements.
 The eldest daughter, out of the two remaining barons, was picked to marry the king.”
 The Baron took a breath, “So here we are today,” he finished.

 Melondthera frowned pursing her lips, “What if the Terny’s have no elder son or you or the other Baron have no daughter?”

-“The one who has a son and daughter would be next in line to be king and queen.
+“The ones with a son and daughter old enough to be king and queen would be next in line or the nearest relative to one of us.
 It has happened before,” the Baron stated.